 Unsatisfactory Performance/Failure.
 If the examination is judged unsatisfactory, the student may be permitted to take a second Capstone examination.
 If a second examination is held, the committee must be the same as the original one unless approved by the Graduate School.
 Students who fail the Capstone examination twice are not allowed an additional examination.
-See Section 7.10 of the Graduate School Handbook for additional examination policies.
+See Graduate School-Handbook, Section 7.10 for additional examination policies.